AhmetZamanis/KaggleStoreSales/ReportPart1.md

   not able to match some spikes and troughs fully, which are possibly cyclical in nature.
 That’s where model 2 will come in.

-  - The piecewise linear trend method allows us to respond to turns in the trend more precisely, while keeping the trend lines robust against fluctuations.
+  - The piecewise linear trend method allows us to adjust for major trend turns in the training data, while keeping the trend line robust for extrapolation into the future.

 ### Rolling crossvalidation